Aditya-Rohan-Singh/cs5293sp22-project1/README.md

 All the redacted values are being repaced by \u2588

 1. The original structure of the document is not retained.
 All files are converted into a list of sentence and the redaction process happens sentence wise and then written into the file.
+2. The usage of spacy does not assure 100% correctness.
+The library does not map everything to correct entity types always and some information might not get redacted correctly.
-2. Below are the assumption and bugs for each argument type
+3. Below are the assumption and bugs for each argument type

 Concept